Subjunctive by attraction

-In Latin grammar, the subjunctive by attraction is a name given when the verb in a relative clause or a temporal clause which is closely dependent on a subjunctive verb becomes subjunctive itself.
+In Latin grammar, the subjunctive by attraction is the situation when the verb in a relative clause or a temporal clause that is closely dependent on a subjunctive verb becomes subjunctive itself.
 The name also applies to subjunctives used when a subordinate clause is "so closely connected with an infinitive as to form an integral part of" it.

 Examples of subjunctive by attraction

 The following sentences are cited in grammars of a verb in a subordinate clause which is made subjunctive because the main verb is subjunctive.
 In the first group, the affected verb is in a relative clause of a general type: